moleculerjs/database/docs/README.md

 ```

 # Soft delete
-For using the soft-delete feature, you should just define the [`onRemove`](#onremove-function-default-null) property for a field.
-The service detects it at the initialization and turn on this feature.
-Then, you can call the `remove` action or `removeEntity` method, they won't remove the entities physically, just set the value of the defined field.
+To use the soft-delete feature, you should simply define the [`onRemove`](#onremove-function-default-null) property for a field.
+The service will detect this during initialization and enable this feature.
+Then, you can call the `remove` action or `removeEntity` method, they will not physically remove the entities but only set the value of the defined field.

-Please note, you should configure scopes, as well in order to skip the deleted entities in the listing methods.
+Please note that you should also configure scopes to skip the deleted entities in the listing methods.

 ## Example
 ```js